devrianmendes/artelamour/README.md

 # Artelamour
 A full-stack management system for personalized product creation and sales.

 This is my first full-stack project, showcasing my ability to design and implement both frontend and backend solutions for managing personalized products efficiently.
+I've since learned new approaches to clean code and application structure, but I chose to keep this implementation as is to showcase my evolution in future projects.

 # Overview